• Home

 “IFS groups offer an opportunity for participants to see their Parts as universally natural and part of being human.
 They foster insight and offer the feeling of community and the collective, felt experience of Self-energy.”
 Chris Burris.

-Thereafter £80 or pay it forward- choose this amount to support those on lower income.
+Thereafter £85 or pay it forward – choose this amount to support our work on the meadow and those on lower income.

 Payment in instalments is possible.